Skip to content

 US President William McKinley was fond of carnations and often wore the flower on his lapel because he had always associated it with good luck.
 It is also said that, during his presidency, McKinley always had a vase of carnations kept in his office.

-Because of this, McKinley’s birthday, January 29, was established as National Carnation Day (sometimes called National Red Carnation Day).
+Because of this, the Carnation League of America was founded and this day was established.
+Celebrated on McKinley’s birthday, National Carnation Day is also sometimes called National Red Carnation Day.
 In addition to this symbolism for McKinley, the day has additional significance because the flower that symbolizes the birth month of January has traditionally been the carnation.

 National Carnation Day offers the opportunity for people to enjoy the beauty of this simple flower while remembering the US presidents who gave their lives in service to their country.